matthewsouther/osoberry/src/staff.md

 ---
-title: Our Teachers
+title: Staff & Board
 layout: base
 eleventyExcludeFromCollections: false
 tags: topnav
 eleventyNavigation:
   parent: About
-  key: Our Teachers
+  key: Staff & Board
   order: 3
 ---

 # About the Teachers

 ### Emily Souther, Founder, Director & Lead Instructor

 ![](/assets/uploads/emilypic.jpeg)

-* Certified K-6 Teacher
+- Certified K-6 Teacher
-* MA in Curriculum and Instruction
+- MA in Curriculum and Instruction
-* 15 years classroom teaching experience
+- 15 years classroom teaching experience
-* Parent of 2 joyful learners
+- Parent of 2 joyful learners

 I am a person with many passions and a deep enthusiasm for life and learning.
 I explore the world through music, art, literature, science, and the outdoors, but my deepest passion—and truly my life’s work—is working with children.